 The Board has overall responsibility for risk oversight, including, as part of regular Board and committee meetings, general oversight of our executives' management of risks relevant to the Company.
 The Board determines, directly or through Board committees, whether: (i) there are adequate processes designed and implemented by Company management such that risks have been identified and are being managed; (ii) the risk management processes are intended to ensure that Company risks are taken into account in corporate decision-making; and (iii) the risk management processes and procedures ensure that material risks to the Company are brought to the attention of the Board or an appropriate committee of the Board.
 Each of the Company's risk management processes are reviewed periodically (but at least once a year) by either the Board or an appropriate committee to which the Board has delegated specific oversight responsibility, as described below.
 Throughout the year, the Board and each committee spend a portion of their time reviewing and discussing specific risk topics.
-Committee Chairs regularly report to the full Board on actions taken at committee meetings, At least annually, the Board conducts a review of our long-term strategic plans, and at each of our quarterly meetings, our General Counsel updates the Board on material legal and regulatory matters.
+Committee Chairs regularly report to the full Board on actions taken at committee meetings.
+At least annually, the Board conducts a review of our long-term strategic plans, and at each of our quarterly meetings, our General Counsel updates the Board on material legal and regulatory matters.

-Board Compensation Nominating and Corporate Governance Audit/Finance Overall responsibility for risk oversight, including cybersecurity risks Assesses directly, through Board committees or through established processes and procedures, risks relevant to the Company Responsible for overseeing compensation risks, including assessing possible risks from our compensation plans and policies for our executives and ensuring that our executive compensation is aligned with Company performance Reviews a summary and assessment of such risks annually and in connection with discussions of various compensation elements and benefits throughout the year liquidity risk, and compliance risk
+Board Compensation Nominating and Corporate Governance Audit/Finance Overall responsibility for risk oversight, including cybersecurity risks Assesses directly, through Board committees or through established processes and procedures, risks relevant to the Company Responsible for overseeing compensation risks, including assessing possible risks from our compensation plans and policies for our executives and ensuring that our executive compensation is aligned with Company performance Reviews a summary and assessment of such risks annually and in connection with discussions of various compensation elements and benefits throughout the year including Board and committee composition, Board size and structure, and our director independence Reviews our Governance Principles annually pursuant to its charter risk, and compliance risk